 Rachel Saady-Saxe's legal practice is focused entirely on helping management clients resolve labor and employment law disputes.

-While in law school, Rachel completed multiple internships and clerkships, including serving as a law clerk at the Department of Justice, Office of Civil Rights.
-She was also heavily involved in extracurricular activities, including memberships in the Mock Trial Honor Society and Jewish Law Society, and serving as a student attorney for the Civil Advocacy Clinic.
-Rachel was recognized numerous times for her academic achievement and understanding of the law, including being named Champion at the Regional III National Trial Competition, and a recipient of the American College of Trial Lawyers Medal for Excellence in Advocacy.
+While in law school, Rachel heavily involved in extracurricular activities, including memberships in the Mock Trial Honor Society and Jewish Law Society, and serving as a student attorney for the Civil Advocacy Clinic.
+Rachel was named Champion at the Regional III National Trial Competition and was a recipient of the American College of Trial Lawyers Medal for Excellence in Advocacy.

 • Assisted in obtaining a denial of summary judgment on all claims in an employment discrimination matter.